 If you’re thinking of purchasing a new car, a test drive is a must.
-Whether the car is new or used, it’s an important part of thoroughly testing a vehicle and making sure you really want to buy the car.
+Whether the car is new or used, it’s an important part of properly testing a vehicle, checking if it’s reliable, and making sure you really want to buy the car.
 You’re spending a lot of money on it, so you should do the most you can to ensure that you feel comfortable and enjoy driving it.

 Always remember that a test drive is not a commitment to buy.
 Salesmen or private sellers may put pressure on you to make a purchase, but you should be honest and upfront with any concerns you have and be prepared to walk away if you are not totally happy.

-Most test drives can be booked online for a time of the day that suits you on the dealer’s website.
+Most test drives can be booked online for a time of the day that suits you on the dealer’s website, there are loads of dealerships across the UK, and it might be worth looking around the best cities to buy a used car too.
 However, if you’re looking for a specific model or buying from a private seller, it may be best to ring up to ensure you get exactly what you’re after.

 For dealerships, most of the time it won’t be possible to fit in a test drive at short notice (although it’s worth a try!), but private sellers may be more inclined to be flexible.